gniharika04/Namaste-React/README.md

 ❤️ Welcome to journey of learning React 🙏

 I will be documenting my learning react journey in this series.
 This is a Namaste React Course from Zero to Hero by Akshay Saini(Founder of NamasteDev).
-This repository consists of Assignment,Code & Class Notes.
+This repository consists of Assignment, Code & Class Notes.
 Being my first repository I will be updating here some amazing stuff.

 So, Hii beautiful peeps out there!
 I'm Niharika and working as a React developer in Wipro limited since 2 years.